ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/write-tests.md

 ## Use assertions

-The Ballerina test framework supports the following assertions, which help verify the expected behavior of a piece of code.
+The Ballerina test framework supports the following assertions, which help in verifying the expected behavior of a piece of code.
 These assertions can be used to decide if the test is passing or failing based on the condition.

 | Assertion function                                                                    | Description                                                                                              |
 |---------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|